MCF-Red Wing COVID-19 Response

 Medication: Adults have access to their own medications.
 Controlled medication is monitored by officers in the adult living units.
 Officers pass medication to juvenile residents in the living units.
 Health Services staff individually distribute controlled substance medication to juveniles.

-Mail and Emails: Inmates and residents can still send and receive mail and emails as they normally would.
+Mail and Emails: Minimum adults and residents can still send and receive mail and emails as they normally would.

 Canteen: Items purchased from the store are still being delivered to the units.